-Roxanne H. Levine is a Partner in the Immigration Practice Group at Tarter Krinsky & Drogin LLP.
-She has over 25 years of experience representing major multinational financial institutions, corporations, universities, cultural institutions, energy companies and the hospitality industry.
+Roxanne H. Levine is a partner in the Immigration Group.
+She has more than 25 years of experience representing major multinational financial institutions, corporations, universities, cultural institutions, energy companies and the hospitality industry.
 She also represents individuals, including entrepreneurs, artists, performers

 Roxanne counsels corporations and individual clients in nonimmigrant and immigrant visa issues, permanent residence processing for extraordinary foreign nationals, priority worker petitions for executives and managerial staff, PERM processing and consular practice.
 She guides clients in complex citizenship matters including renunciation of residence and relinquishment of citizenship issues.
 She also handles family and adoption issues relating to U.S. immigration.